MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 ![A screenshot showing two instances of Azure Data Studio side by side.](./images/side-by-side.png)

-3. Highlight the `BEGIN TRANSACTION` and first `INSERT` statements in the first window.
+3. Highlight the `BEGIN TRANSACTION` and first `INSERT` statements in the first window but do **not** execute them.

 4. In the second window enter this query.

 ```
 SELECT COUNT(*) FROM SalesLT.Customer
 ```

-5. In the query window select **&#x23f5;Run** at the top of the query window, or press the <kbd>F5</kbd> key to run the query.

-6. Note the number of counted rows.
-Also note how long the query took to complete.
+5. Run the `SELECT COUNT(*)` query and note the number of counted rows.
+Notice the query returns results quickly.

-7. In the first window with the selected statements select **&#x23f5;Run**.
+6. Run the selected `BEGIN TRANSACTION` statements you selected in the first window.
 The message is:

 ```
 (1 row affected)
 Total execution time: 00:00:01.921
 ```

-As this is in a transaction that hasn't been committed, running the SQL query in the other window will be blocked.
+As this is in a transaction that hasn't been committed, running the `SELECT COUNT(*)` query in the other window will be blocked.

-8. In the other query window select **&#x23f5;Run**.

-Note that the query continues to run without returning any results.
+8. Run the `SELECT COUNT(*)` query and note that the query doesn't finish.

-9. To prove this is being blocked by the transaction, highlight and run the `COMMIT TRANSACTION` statement in the other window.
+9. To prove the query is blocked by the transaction, highlight and run the `COMMIT TRANSACTION` statement in the other window.

 10. The `SELECT COUNT(*)` query will complete as soon as the transaction is committed.
 With the correct number of customers.